Traversal Verification for Speculative Tree Decoding: Experiments

 \paragraph{Tasks.} We perform experiments on the Spec-Bench dataset \cite{XiaSpecbench}, which includes 80 instances from each of six distinct domains: multi-turn conversation (MT-Bench \cite{mt-bench}), translation (WMT14 DE-EN \cite{wmt14}), summarization (CNN/Daily Mail \cite{cnndm}), question answering (Natural Questions \cite{natural_questions}), Mathematical reasoning (GSM8K \cite{gsm8k}), retrieval-augmented generation (DPR \cite{DPR}).

 \paragraph{Metrics.} We evaluate the performance of our method using two metrics: acceptance length and token generation speed.
 Acceptance length is the number of tokens generated per drafting-verification cycle, which reflects the theoretical performance of the verification method.
 We also include the actual throughput for a comprehensive comparison.
-Notably, since Traversal Verification is a lossless speculative decoding method, there is no need to evaluate the generation quality.
+It is worth noting that there may be slight variations in acceptance length according to differences in statistical methods, and we provide detailed discussions and additional experimental results on this issue in Appendix \ref{sec:criteria}.

 \paragraph{Implementation.} For token-level tree verification, we adopt the RRSw implementation in EAGLE \cite{LiEAGLE} from Spec-Bench \cite{XiaSpecbench} open source repository.
 All experiments are conducted on a single NVIDIA RTX A6000 GPU with PyTorch backend.
 Due to inherent randomness in sampling, we conduct three independent runs for each case and report the average as the result.